Nodefusion/NodefusionPortal.UserManual/README/Organizations/MS-Subscriptions.md

 MS Subscriptions works with Microsoft Subscriptions and Microsoft Cloud Tenants.

-It has two pages.
-One works with MS Subscriptions, and another allows users to create Microsoft Cloud Tenant.
+It has four pages.
+One displays existing MS Subscriptions, another allows users to create Microsoft Cloud Tenant, the third allows editing an existing NCE MS Subscription and the last allows creating new MS Subscriptions.

 :warning:**_NOTE:_**
-_Keep in mind that loading these pages can take some time due to possible numerous queries accessing Microsoft Partner specific APIs._
+_Keep in mind that loading these pages can take some time due to possible numerous queries accessing Microsoft Partner specific APIs. _

 ## MS Subscriptions

-The MS Subscription page works with Microsoft Subscriptions and has a button at the top to create additional Microsoft Cloud Tenants.
+The MS Subscription page displays existing Microsoft Subscriptions that belong to the user and has a button at the top to create additional Microsoft Cloud Tenants.
 Below the button is the information about Microsoft Subscriptions that belong to the user.

 The information about subscriptions is divided by Microsoft Tenant. (if there are multiple tenants tied to your organization)